Broadclough

 Broadclough – historically Broad Clough (meaning "broad valley") – is a village located to the north of Bacup (where population details are included), previously having been a part of the old borough of Bacup and now with Rossendale borough of Lancashire and part of the Greenclough Ward.
-It is part of the Rossendale and Darwen constituency, with Jake Berry having been the Member of Parliament since 2010.
+It is part of the Rossendale and Darwen constituency, with Andy MacNae having been the Member of Parliament since 2024.
 Like much of Bacup, Broadclough is rapidly becoming a commuter area for cities and towns such as Manchester, Burnley, Accrington, Preston, Blackburn, Rochdale (and further afield).

 Broadclough is serviced by the mixed maintained Northern Primary School, which sits at the top of the ridge of the clough from which the village gets its name and Broadclough Lodge which is a special school.
 Children at Northern Primary School may take an 11 Plus exam to be considered for selection to Bacup and Rawtenstall Grammar School.

 History

 The Goidelic Celts occupied the area around Broadclough and wolves were encountered in the hills around the clough as late as the 13th century.

 Broadclough is said to be the site where a Danish chieftain was killed in a battle between the Danes and Saxons.
 His grave is said to be at a farm near Stubbylee, which is located around 1 1/2 miles south of Broadclough.

+In January 2024 a Viking gaming piece or weight was found in Broadclough, which contained symbols including runes on its base.